phanireddy18/pizza-delivery-be/README.md

 ```

 6. Set up the database:
-   - Configure the database connection in database/index.ts (using Sequelize).
+   - Configure the database connection in database.ts (using Sequelize).
-   - Ensure your PostgreSQL (or other database) instance is running.
+   - Ensure your PostgreSQL instance is running.
    - Create the required tables using Sequelize migrations.
 7. Create a `.env` file in the root of the project and set the required environment variables: